 These olive oil brownies come from a thick and sticky batter.
 Use a rubber spatula to help you scrape the sticky batter out of the mixing bowl and into your prepped pan.

 You’ll also need the spatula to spread the batter out evenly in the pan, ensuring it reaches all four corners.
+You want to bake them on the top rack until the top is crinkly.

 Keep your brownies with olive oil in an airtight container or cover them up to keep them fresh.
 At room temperature, these moist chocolatey squares will stay delicious for 3-4 days.